yucongkoo/tp/docs/DeveloperGuide.md

 &emsp;1.
 User requests a list of customers by <u>filtering customers(UC02)</u>.<br/>
 &emsp;2.
 User provides index of the targeted customer in the displayed list.<br/>
 &emsp;3.
 User provides information of tags to add to and/or delete from the targeted customer.<br/>
 &emsp;4.
-System displays the details of the updated customer to the User.<br/>
+EzContact displays the details of the updated customer to the User.<br/>
 &emsp;Use case ends.<br/>

 **Extensions:**<br/>